opitt/advent-of-code-2020/README.md

 _Python_
 * The zip function, I practicesd it a lot today.
 Very handy to access columns of list of lists.
 But still somewhat ... confuse.
 Since you need to convert the result from sets to lists to strings ...

+## Day 21
+_General_
+* The task was challenging - not to code, but to grasp.
+My approach turned out wrong. (take a food with only one allergene - since only those ingredients can have that allergene; if the allergene then shows up in another food, with different ingredients, it could only be the earlier found ones ... but that is only partly true.
+What if a new ingredient also includes the same allergene?
+Now I have two ingredients with soy ...
+In the end I got a tip - keep the ingredients, that show up in all food with the same allergene.
+Those are then the candidates to contain the allergen.)

+_Python_
+* Working with sets.
+Is not difficult, but to actually unpacking a remaining element in a set was more tricky than I thought.
+Especially in a comprehension, as the set elements can't be accessed by [].
+I converted the set into a list ... but I think, that's not the best way.
+* Sorted function on dictionaries - containing a set as value.
+This was a challenging excercise.
+I split it finally in two parts.
+First, convert the values into a list, than use a lambda function in the sorted key= parameter.

 ## Day 22
 _General_
 * It is very exhausting to read the AoC.
 I missed today a sentence, and my code - obviously - did not finish.
 Very frustrating - until I saw the code of a colleague, and wondered why she did what she did.
 Ahhh.
 Reading the f... instructions.
 My bad.